![]() |

 On top of it, Tom’s birthday is on the day the cruise ends on December 23rd, and we’ll have to find somewhere for dinner that night.
 Trying to find options online has been cumbersome and time-consuming with the slow Wi-Fi signal on this ship.

-We’d recently given up trying to book dinner reservation for these three nights, instead taking our chances once we arrive in Buenos Aires.
-In the worst case, we’ll have the included breakfasts at the hotel which is available each day and then, find a market where we can buy something for the tiny refrigerator in our hotel room.
+We’d recently given up trying to book dinner reservations for these three nights instead of taking our chances once we arrive in Buenos Aires.
+In the worst case, we’ll have the included breakfasts at the hotel, which is available each day, and then find a market where we can buy something for the tiny refrigerator in our hotel room.

 Typical apartment building in Puerto Madryn. |